Hives and psoriasis are skin conditions that may be confused with one another.

-Biologics are another medication used for psoriasis, and they are given intravenously or by injection.
+Biologics are another class of medications used for psoriasis.
+They’re given intravenously or by injection.
 Biologics target specific sections of the immune system instead of the whole system.
 They work by blocking certain proteins that contribute to psoriasis triggers and psoriatic arthritis.

-Lifestyle changes can manage psoriasis as well.
+Lifestyle changes can help manage psoriasis as well.
 These include:

 - managing stress through exercise, meditation, or other techniques

-- eating a healthy, balanced diet free from foods that serve as triggers
+- eating a nutrient-dense, balanced diet free from foods that serve as triggers

 Hives and psoriasis share some characteristics, such as redness, itching, and burning, but there are also differences between the two conditions.

 |slightly raised and smooth||bumpy, scaly, and may have a silvery coating|

 |comes and goes, and often vanishes within several hours to a few days||usually lasts at least a few weeks or months at a time|

 |seldom bleeds, unless due to excessive itching||may bleed|

 Anyone can get hives or psoriasis.
 Both conditions impact children as well as adults of all ages.